damanraaj/SummerGeeks2020SDE/README.md

 Usage:
 1. Run MAIN.PY
 2. Check-in :
-      2a.
+      a.
 Select check-in tab if not selected.
-      2b.
+      b.
 Fill the details.
-      2c.
+      c.
 Press Submit Button.
       Details of Visitor is sent to the Host via SMS and email as provided.
 3. Check-out :
       a.
 Select check-out tab if not selected.